 The PTO program is 15 weeks in length.
 It starts with one week of classroom orientation, where the recruit is provided with agency specific information that was not taught at the police academy.
 This includes things such as radio codes, local procedures, and orientation.
 After the one-week orientation, the recruit is placed with a trained PTO and actually hits the streets.
 The training is broken down into one week of simple observation, followed by four progressive phases: Non-Emergency Response, Emergency Response, Patrol Activities, and Criminal Investigations.
 Each of the four phases is three weeks in length.
 During each phase the recruit and PTO complete a weekly evaluation of the recruit’s performance.
 After the recruit completes the Non-Emergency and Emergency phases, they are subjected to a one-week mid-term evaluation.
 If they are learning at the appropriate rate, they will advance to the final two phases which will be followed by a final evaluation week.
 If the recruit successfully completes all of the requirements, their training records will be presented to the Board of Evaluators or BOE.
 The BOE consists of the PTO Coordinator, PTO Supervisor, the two PTOs who conducted the recruit’s evaluations, the Administrative Captain of Patrol, and the Assistant Chief of Patrol.
 The BOE will make a final recommendation of a recruit’s status to the Chief of Police.

 The Patrol Training Coordinator is Capt.
 Anthony Copeland.
 The Patrol Training Supervisors are Sgt.
 Wes Orazine, Sgt.
-Chris Baxter, and Sgt.
-Chris Bolton.
-The Patrol Training Officers are as follows: Josh Bryant, Ryan Clark, Kevin Collins, Christopher Fearon, Nick Francescon, Matt Hopp, Eric Taylor, Steven Thompson, and Jarrett Woodruff.
+Chris Baxter, Sgt.
+Chris Bolton, and Sgt.
+Matt Hopp.
+The Patrol Training Officers are as follows: Josh Bryant, Ryan Clark, Kevin Collins, Christopher Fearon, Nick Francescon, Eric Taylor, Steven Thompson, and Jarrett Woodruff.